roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-07 ****** bysubslutjenna© As always, read the first parts of this work of fiction first.
+As always, read the first parts of this work of fiction first.
 All similarities to anyone are purely cosmic coincidence.
 Also don't forget to vote and let me know what you think.

  *****